Tenno Sho (Autumn) Preview, Tips, Runners & Trends

 Route to the Tenno Sho (Autumn)

-Many trainers will target races to use as prep races before coming to the Tenno Sho (Autumn).
+Many trainers target races as preparation for the Tenno Sho (Autumn).
 These are the races which the recent winners ran in before coming here:

 InfoLast Race